 Primary sponsors of the competition were Horseflight and the USEF.
 In addition, a number of sponsorship providers contributed to the success of this annual event, including Weatherbeeta, Beval’s Saddlery, Pepsi, Zoetis, Jill Taylor of Cottonwood Farm, RoNetco, MWI, Mama’s Pizza, Pete Clausen Horse Shoeing, Dover, USHJA, Devoucoux, Tickner’s Inc., Lowes, Donaldson Farms and Horseman’s Outlet.

 The American National Riding Commission, ANRC was established in 1977 as a competition based on the American Forward Riding System, consisting of four phases: Written Test (on horse care and management), Program Ride (a flat phase including the USEF Equitation test), Derby and Medal.

-“Our Equine Studies students make us proud because of their continued academic achievements in their classes,” stated Timothy Cleary, Associate Professor of Equine Studies at Centenary College and Chair of the Equine Studies Department.
+“Our Equine Studies students make us proud because of their continued academic achievements in their classes,” stated Timothy Cleary, Associate Professor of Equine Studies at Centenary University and Chair of the Equine Studies Department.
 “The great success of the students as members of all of our Equine Teams is extremely exciting and a true testament to the level of commitment and the power of our teamwork.”
-The results of these national competitions are posted on the Athletics page of the Centenary College website.
+The results of these national competitions are posted on the Athletics page of the Centenary University website.